 Some athletes like to follow target-heart-rate training.
 This is based on your intensity level compared to your maximum heart rate.

 Your maximum heart rate is considered the highest amount your heart can sustain during cardiovascular training.
-To calculate your maximum heart rate, however, they all have some degree of error.
+There are several ways to estimate your maximum heart rate, however, they all have some degree of error.
 The simplest calculation is to subtract your age from 220.

 Most athletes train at between 50 and 70 percent of their maximum heart rate.
 For example, if your maximum heart rate is 180 bpm, your target-training zone would be between 90 and 126 bpm.
 Use a heart rate monitor to keep track during exercise.

 Going higher than your calculated maximum heart rate for long periods of time could be dangerous for your health.
 Always stop exercising if you feel lightheaded, dizzy, or ill.

 Athletes often have a lower resting heart rate than others.
 If you exercise frequently and are reasonably fit, your heart rate may be lower than other people.